COMBINE-Australia/2022-03-R-Workshop/README.md

 Instructors:
 - Akriti
-- Carissa
-- Gaby
 - Mik
+- Alex
+- Lachlan
-- Yue
+- Raquel

 **Welcome to the COMBINE 2022 R Workshop.**
 This workshop will go through how to get started using the R Language for biology.